martinliptak/knights-tour/Testing strategies.md

+# Knight's tour - Testing strategies

-I. Strategies to test if the input parameters are ok:
+## I. Strategies to test if the input parameters are ok:
 1. Cases in which a knight cannot move in the chessboard(the chessboard size is too small):
 	a. $ java Main 1
 	b. $ java Main 2